lancelet/cropduster/README.md

 - [x] Trial video.js in place of plain HTML video tags.
 - [x] Generate slides using Pandoc and reveal.js.
 - [x] Clean up `Plot.hs` now I'm using Cairo for plots.
-- [ ] Set up a flow to render images and then process them to videos straight from Haskell to avoid crazy bash scripting.
+- [x] Set up a flow to render images and then process them to videos straight from Haskell to avoid crazy bash scripting.
+- [x] Figure out how to include reveal.js presentation in the Hugo output.
+- [ ] Tidy spring-damper example; add noise to data; make mass a constant since only spring and damping constants are truly free parameters.
+- [ ] Tidy build.
 - [ ] Create other plots using Haskell Chart.
-- [ ] Figure out how to include reveal.js presentation in the Hugo output.
-- [ ] Tidy spring-damper example; add noise to data; make mass a constant since only spring and damping constants are truly free parameters.
 - [ ] Network for cart-pole pendulum balancing example.
 - [ ] Network for 2D rocket landing example.
 - [ ] Presentation for FP-Syd.